top of page

 Solar regulations vary by building codes and the Authority Having Jurisdiction (AHJ).
 Solar farms must comply with federal and state environmental policies, and relevant federal statutes may include the National Environmental Policy Act (NEPA), the Clean Water Act, and the Endangered Species Act.

 If a solar farm is installed on a capped landfill, the Environmental Protection Agency will be involved.
-For solar systems on historical buildings, there may be additional restrictions to maintain the historical feel of the property, and the Landmarks Preservation Commission (LPC) may be involved.
-Solar projects in neighborhoods with a homeowners' association (HOA) may require HOA approval for solar projects.
+For solar systems on historical buildings, additional restrictions may be required to maintain the property's historical feel, and the Landmarks Preservation Commission (LPC) may be involved.
+Solar projects in neighborhoods with a homeowners' association (HOA) may require HOA approval.

 There are also ways to mitigate the environmental impact of the project during its operation.
 For example, planting drought-tolerant native wildflowers may reduce the irrigation requirements of the site and establish pollinator habitat.
 Some solar developers are even using sheep grazing instead of gas-powered mowers, reducing carbon emissions and operating expenses.